Rock 'n' Roll Medley (Happy Birthday Sweet Sixteen / Let's Twist Again / Great Balls Of Fire) - The Three Amigos - MP3 instrumental karaoke

 Format: MP3 320 Kbps

-Country, In English
+Genres: Country, In English

 Original songwriters: Otis Blackwell, David Appell, Neil Sedaka, Howard Greenfield, Kal Mann, Jack Hammer